How to Enable or Disable Hide Badges on Taskbar Apps with Focus Session in Windows 11

 How to Manage Taskbar Badges via Settings

-2. Click System on the left, then select Focus.
+2. Click System on the left side, then select Focus.

-3. Find the option Hide badges on taskbar apps.
+3. Locate the option labeled Hide badges on taskbar apps.

 Advanced Method: Registry Editor

-3. Look for a value named HideBadge.
-Double-click it to change the value to 1 to enable hiding or 0 to disable it.
+HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Notifications\Settings\FocusAssist - Look for a value named HideBadge.
+Double-click it to change its value.
+Setting it to 1 enables hiding, while 0 disables it.

 Advanced Method: PowerShell

-1. Right-click the Start button and select Terminal (Admin).
-(Admin Privileges Required)
+- Right-click the Start button and choose Terminal (Admin).
+You’ll need administrator privileges to proceed.

 Set-ItemProperty -Path "HKCU:\Software\Microsoft\Windows\CurrentVersion\Notifications\Settings\FocusAssist" -Name "HideBadge" -Value 13.
-Press Enter to apply.
+Press Enter to apply the change.

 Troubleshooting